-A: Yes, provided that those courses are approved by your advisor.
+A: Yes, provided that those courses are a part of a special field of study approved by your advisor.
+Substitutions for courses in any standard field of study are also permitted.
 Your request must be approved by your advisor before registering for these courses.